virtuallyawake/todo-api-nodejs/README.md

 9. As a user I should be able to set a item as completed.
 10. As a user I should be able to assign a task to another user using github id.
 11. As a user I should be able to list tasks assigned to a github user

+**It's more important to build good and less features then build incomplete ones.**